Notes on Theory of Distributed Systems: Liveness properties

 A more abstract solution is to assume some sort of weak leader election mechanism, which tells each accepter who the ``legitimate'' proposer is at each time.
 The accepters then discard messages from illegitimate proposers, which prevents conflict at the cost of possibly preventing progress.
 Progress is however obtained if the mechanism eventually reaches a state where a majority of the accepters bow to the same non-faulty proposer long enough for the proposal to go through.

 Such a weak leader election method is an example of a more general class of mechanisms known as \indexConcept{failure detector}{failure detectors}, in which each process gets hints about what other processes are faulty that eventually converge to reality.
-The weak-leader-election failure detector needed for Paxos is called the $\Omega$ failure detector.
-There are other still weaker failure detectors that can also be used to solve consensus.
+The weak-leader-election failure detector needed for Paxos is called the $Ω$ failure detector~\cite{ChandraHT1996}, and there is a sense in which it is the weakest possible failure detector that can be used to solve consensus for $f < n/2$ using any algorithm.
 We will discuss failure detectors in detail in Chapter~\ref{chapter-failure-detectors}.

+Since implementing this kind of leader election allows us to solve consensus, the FLP result (Chapter~\ref{chapter-FLP}) implies that we can't build it using only the tools available in the asynchronous message-passing model.
+In practice, detecting failures and electing a non-faulty leader involves using lots of timeouts.
+An example of a Paxos-like protocol that does this is the Raft protocol of Ongaro and Osterhout~\cite{OngaroO2014}, which may be the most commonly implemented protocol in this family.